NCEMS/energetic-origins-of-PPI-connectivity/README.md

 Integrates six ribosome profiling datasets into a single aggregate score of overall translation speed for each gene.
 Data are sourced from https://doi.org/10.1093/bioinformatics/btab020

-This section to be updated using scikit-ribo code for translation speed calculations
+This section to be updated using scikit-ribo data from translation efficiency calculations.

-*This section of the code should be considered experimental; Dan Nissley will consult with a bioinformatics expert on the suitability of the calculations.*
+Data downloaded from the link: https://github.com/schatzlab/scikit-ribo_manuscript/blob/master/Data/skr_weinberg_genesTE.csv

 #### Step 11 - Runs and integrates post-translational modification information